A Celebration of Black Music and Culture

 Run-DMC, c.
 1985

-In the Bronx during the 1970s, an entirely new musical genre was being developed, a unique synthesis of virtually everything that came before with a totally original sound.
+In the Bronx during the 1970s, an entirely new musical genre was being developed, a unique synthesis of virtually everything that came before with and original sound.
 Hip-hop was emerging, a genre heavily focused on rhythm, with a rapped, rhyming vocal style.
-Turntables were used to help build the genre, with early DJs using them to remix popular songs and introducing record scratching, allowing them to essentially play the turntable like an instrument.
+Turntables were used to help build the genre, with early D.J.s using them to remix popular songs and introducing record scratching, essentially allowing them to play the turntable like an instrument by looping sections of different records, scratching vinyls, and more.

-Disco was a major influence on early hip-hop, but the genre really began to come into its own in the mid 1980s.
-Groups like Run-DMC used emerging technology like drum machines and added a bit of an edge to their music, leading to increased play on mainstream radio.
+Disco was a major influence on early hip-hop, but the genre began to emerge in the mid-1980s.
+Groups like Run-DMC used emerging technology like drum machines and added an edge to their music, leading to increased play on mainstream radio.

-N.W.A's success also led to Los Angeles establishing itself as a hip-hop capital to rival New York, and the infamous "East vs. West" feud.
-Artists like 2Pac and Snoop Dogg were pitted against the New York based likes of Nas and the Notorious B.I.G.
+N.W.A.'s success also led to Los Angeles establishing itself as a hip-hop capital to rival New York and the infamous "East vs. West" feud.
+Artists like 2Pac and Snoop Dogg were pitted against the New York-based Nas and the Notorious B.I.G. and even still to this day with Drake and Kendrick Lamar, which some have deemed the last great beef in Hip-Hop.

-This fairly brief primer is just that, a tip-of-the-iceberg look at how Black music has helped to shape American culture.
+This fairly brief primer is just that: a tip-of-the-iceberg look at how Black music has helped to shape American culture.
 There are many different ways to celebrate Juneteenth.
-Educate yourself on the history and the origins of the holiday.
+Educate yourself on the holiday's history and origins.
 Head to your local Juneteenth celebration.
 Volunteer for a justice-oriented organization and patronize Black-owned businesses.
-However you choose to celebrate, remember to think critically, engage, and respect.
+However you celebrate, remember to think critically, engage, and respect.